 Examination of the post-fit residuals $\hat{\boldsymbol{\varepsilon}} = \boldsymbol{y} - A\hat{\boldsymbol{x}}$ from the least squares adjustment often reveals common signatures within a geographical region (e.g., Western U.S.), indicating a larger-scale source.
 Spatio-temporal filtering of the residuals can be used to estimate and remove the "common-mode error (CME)" allowing for improved discernment of tectonic signals.
-An early study suggested a simple stacking procedure (Wdowinski et al. 1997), a simple form of principal component analysis (PCA) (Dong et al. 2006).
+An early study suggested a simple stacking procedure (Wdowinski et al. 1997), a simple form of principal component analysis (PCA).

 PCA is used to perform spatio-temporal regional filtering as described in Dong et al. (2006).
-Currently, PCA is only performed for the western North America stations.
+Currently, PCA is only performed for the western North America (WNAM) stations.
 We are also considering a focused filter on other regional sub-networks.
 The PCA analysis generates both the major principal component time series, as well as the spatial responses of each station for the major principal components.
-The advantage of the PCA method compared to the traditional removal of the CME calculated using a stacking method (Wdowinski et al. 1997) is the elimination of the implicit assumption of uniform CME across the network.
+The advantage of the PCA method compared to the traditional removal of the CME calculated using the stacking method is the elimination of the implicit assumption of uniform CME across the network.
 Furthermore, PCA identifies the modes of 3D motion common to all sites and allows for spatial weighting of the CME.
 After the CME estimates are subtracted, the same time series estimation process described in the previous section is repeated.

 It is important to note that the effect of PCA is to reduce the noise (rms) of the displacement time series so that signals of interest are more recognizable.
-It does not eliminate the signals of interest, e.g., postseismic deformation, episodic tremor and slip (ETS - section 8).
+It does not eliminate the signals of interest, e.g., postseismic deformation, episodic tremor and slip (ETS - section 7).
 In addition, a subset of stations may be excluded from the PCA analysis because of the presence of unmodeled effects (e.g., magmatic motion at Long Valley caldera).
-However, the common modes can be eliminated for those stations, as well.
+We maintain a list of stations whose time series are used in the PCA process.
+However, the results of the PCA are applied to all WNAM time series.
 Currently, we only apply the first principal component.

 The PCA process is as follows (Dong et al. 2006).
-The post-fit residuals are stored column-wise in a matrix X according to the displacement components in north, east and up directions for epoch m (m=1, M) and station n (n=1, N) assuming m > n (this is always the case in geodetic analysis).
+The post-fit residuals are stored column-wise in a matrix X according to the displacement components in north, east and up directions for epoch m (m=1, M) and station n (n=1, N) assuming m>n (this is always the case in geodetic analysis).
 The "covariance" matrix is defined by which is decomposed by